 Raising a child is a partnership, and each parent has their own strengths and responsibilities.
 It may very well be the case that you have been speaking with the “daycare parent” — meaning the parent who handles pick-up and drop-off — but the “finances parent” is actually the other parent who does not receive any of your messages.

 If you are consistently not receiving payment from a parent, check your records to see if you can identify which parent is actually depositing the money.
 This will be easier for electronic payments, but if you are accepting cash then you can try asking the parent the next time you see them.
 If they say it is, in fact, their partner, then go directly to the source next time to follow up about a late payment.

 The more barriers you can remove, the easier it will be for parents to make their payments on time.
 For example, if you only accept cash, then parents will have to remember to go to the bank, which can be easy to forget or even not possible on a very busy day.

 Electronic payments — whether through a bank account or credit card — can make it significantly easier for parents to send payments whenever, wherever and however is most convenient to them.
 When reminded in-person, they may be able to send it through their phone right then and there.

 Going one step further, some parents may also be willing to sign up for automatic payments so they don’t ever have to think about it.
 The best way to not have to chase payments is to guarantee they come in automatically.

 Make payments as easy as possible so you can make chasing payments a thing of the past.
-Fill out the form below to discover how HiMama can help you improve communications with your parents, make it easier to send invoices and receive payments from your customers!
+Click here to see how HiMama billing can work for you!